CommonSense12/Lunar-Eclipse/README.md

  - I work with 2 of my friends, Sky and Duck.
 We've been helping each other since and i've sponsored Bluegamingyt.
 Subscribe to him [here](https://youtube.com/@EpicPlayzYT265)

+ - Updates on Lunar Eclipse every saturday!
+So stay tuned if you'd like to see more amazing updates